La Vie en rose: Background and release

-"La Vie en rose" was released on a 10" single in 1947 by Columbia Records, a division of EMI, with "Un refrain courait dans la rue" making the B-side.
-It met with a warm reception and sold a million copies in the US.
+"La Vie en rose" was released on a 10-inch single in 1947 by Columbia Records, a division of EMI, with "Un refrain courait dans la rue" making the B-side.
+It met with a warm reception and sold a million copies in the United States.
 It was the best-selling single of 1948 in Italy, and the ninth best-selling single in Brazil in 1949.
 Piaf performed the song in the 1948 French movie Neuf garçons, un cœur.
-The first of her albums to include "La Vie en rose" was the 10" Chansons Parisiennes, released in 1950.
+The first of her albums to include "La Vie en rose" was the 10-inch Chansons Parisiennes, released in 1950.
 It appeared on most of Piaf's subsequent albums, and on numerous greatest hits compilations.
 It went on to become her signature song and her trademark hit, ranking with "Milord" and "Non, Je Ne Regrette Rien" among her best-known and most recognizable tunes.
 Encouraged by its success, Piaf wrote eighty more songs in her career.

-English lyrics were written by Mack David, and numerous versions were recorded in the US in 1950.
-The recordings that charted were by Tony Martin (reached the No. 9 position in the Billboard charts), Paul Weston (No. 12 position), Bing Crosby (No. 13 position), Édith Piaf (No. 23 position), Ralph Flanagan (No. 27 position) and Victor Young (No. 27 position).
-Louis Armstrong recorded C'est si bon and La Vie en rose in New York City with Sy Oliver and his Orchestra on June 26, 1950, which reached the No. 28 position in the Billboard charts.
+English lyrics were written by Mack David, and numerous versions were recorded in the United States in 1950.
+The recordings that charted were by Tony Martin (reached the No. 9 position in the Billboard chart), Paul Weston (No. 12 position), Bing Crosby (No. 13 position), Édith Piaf (No. 23 position), Ralph Flanagan (No. 27 position) and Victor Young (No. 27 position).
+Louis Armstrong recorded C'est si bon and La Vie en rose in New York City with Sy Oliver and his Orchestra on 26 June 1950, which reached the No. 28 position on the Billboard chart and was certified silver in the United Kingdom in 2023.
 Bing Crosby also recorded the song in French in 1953 for his album Le Bing: Song Hits of Paris.

-More recently actress Ashley Park, as Emily's best friend, Mindy, covered "La Vie en rose" in French a cappella in the Netflix TV show Emily in Paris.
-It was the #1 downloaded TV song for that week.

-Michael Bublé covered the song with Cécile McLorin Salvant for his 2018 album Love.
+A version titled "Take Me To Your Heart Again" by Vince Hill reached #18 in Canada, March 14, 1966.

+In the 1958 film Música de siempre, Piaf performs a Spanish version of the song.

 The song received a Grammy Hall of Fame Award in 1998.